mzabrisk/final_project_group6/README.md

 ![charts_segment2](Images/charts_segment2.png).

 ## Machine Learning
-We started with a unsupervised model using the K-means method and clustering.
+We started with an unsupervised model using the K-means method and clustering.
 According to our elbow curve, we decided there should be 4 clusters as shown below.
-Our initial attempt at clusting led to a very obvious cluster containing all of the United States data.
+Our initial attempt at clustering led to a very obvious cluster containing all of the United States data.
 Upon further inspection, it was obvious that our CO<sub>2</sub> data needed to be normalized, for which we used [country land area](https://data.worldbank.org/indicator/AG.LND.TOTL.K2?end=2020&start=2020&view=map).

 ![elbow_segment2](Images/elbow_segment2.png).
 ![3d_scatter_segment2](Images/3d_scatter_segment2.png).

 Upon closer evaluation, we decided that we want to look into incorporating a supervised model, using lung cancer death rates as the outcome.
-We started out using a linear regressin model, but quickly progressed to a Random Forrest Regression Model.
-Here we found SUMMARY TEXT FOR RANDOM FOREST REGRESSOR.
+We started out using a linear regression model, but quickly progressed to a Random Forest Regression Model.
+Here, we found that the country appeared to be the most important feature in the analysis.
+It was the only variable that provided an accuracy score of above 90% for the training data when it was the solitary independent variable.
+With each variation of feature selection, the only time the training score was above 90% is when the country was included.
+It seems that lung cancer and CO2 levels are not as closely related to lung cancer deaths as country.
+In future research, it would be of value to include cancer diagnoses to ascertain the real relationship between the independent variables and  cancer rates versus cancer deaths.

 ## Challenges
 * Finding a Machine Learning model that is right for our data that we can incorporate into our webpage.